Bill Anderson: 1977–1989: Countrypolitan shift and new changes

 Although successful at first, Anderson's late-1970s music received negative criticism from many writers.
 Author Kurt Wolff criticized his new image, commenting that his music "flirted dangerously with disco beats".
 Eugene Chadbourne of Allmusic only gave his Love...& Other Sad Stories album 1.5 out of 5 stars.
 "This is an album that begins with what sounds like a pervert and ends with an effect described as frightening.
 Too bad most of it is so boring to listen to", Chadbourne concluded.
 Anderson's sales success began to decline following the release of "I Can't Wait Any Longer".
 His follow-up album, Ladies Choice (1979), only reached number 44 on the country albums chart.
-The album's only major hit was the top 20 single "This Is a Love Song".
+The album's only major hit was the top-20 single "This Is a Love Song".
 After the release of his final MCA album in 1980, he was dropped from the label.

 In the mid 1980s, Anderson shifted his professional interests.
-He began a brief television career in California.
-However, he continued recording music sporadically during the decade.
-On the independent Southern Tracks label, he released Southern Fried in 1983.
-The album was co-produced by Anderson and musician Mike Johnson.
+He began a brief television career in California, and he continued recording music sporadically during the decade.
+On the independent Southern Tracks label, he released Southern Fried in 1983, co-producing it with musician Mike Johnson.
 The album also spawned four singles that became minor hits on the country songs chart, including the title track.
 In 1986, Anderson released A Place in the Country, which was also produced by Johnson.
 The record was also released in the United Kingdom with a different track list.
-Four singles were spawned from the album that became minor country hits between 1984 and 1987.
+Four singles released from the album became minor country hits between 1984 and 1987.